dotnet/roslynator/docs/cli/README.md

 --- | ---
 0 | Success\*
 1 | Not a success\*\*
-2 | Error occured or execution canceled
+2 | Error occurred or execution canceled

 \* A diagnostic was found (`analyze` command ) or a diagnostic was fixed (`fix` command) etc.
 \*\* No diagnostic was found (`analyze` command) or no diagnostic was fixed (`fix` command) etc.